onyx-platform/engraver/README.md

 +--+----+---------+-----------------+------------+
 ```

-After we provision machines, you can check out `.engraver/clusters/dev.json` to see the full machine cache.
+After we provision, the `.engraver/clusters/dev.json` file will have lots of details about the machines that were brought up.

 #### Provisioning

-Time to provision our cluster in the cloud.
+Time to stand up our cluster in the cloud.
 Run the following command to spin up our 3-node cluster:

 ```
 $ engraver cluster provision --cluster-id dev